Hacking-the-Cloud/hackingthe.cloud/content/blog/2023_wrap-up.md

 </aside>
 ---

 2023 is coming to a close and it’s time to look back on the year.
-This was the fourth year that Hacking the Cloud has been operating, sharing techniques on attacking and defending cloud environments.
+This was the third year that Hacking the Cloud has been operating, sharing techniques on attacking and defending cloud environments.
 We’ve added a number of new articles to the site and updated old ones.
 With all this in mind, here are some accomplishments for the site this year.

 ## Numbers